 Mayacoba Beans are a pale yellow bean that originated in Peru, but are grown all over now, including California.

 You may also see them called canary, canario, or Peruano beans.

 These little yellow beans are an extra creamy, which makes them a perfect match for refried beans.
 You can also substitute Mayacoba beans in recipes that call for cannellini beans too.

 Most of the time, I never tell you to soak or not to soak your beans as a rule of thumb.
 Mexicans typically do not soak their beans before cooking, but in India they soak all their beans, including lentils.

 To use the cooking time and water as listed in the recipe below you do need to soak those beans overnight.
 But you can up the liquid and cooking time to cook them from dry.

 What If the Beans Aren’t Cooked When I Check Them?

-Because of that one time may not cook all.
+Because of that, one time your beans may not cook all the way.
 So, if you open your electric pressure cooker and the beans still aren’t soft enough, put the lid back on and cook for another 5 minutes.